asreview/asreview/docs/source/project_create.rst

     After adding your dataset, ASReview LAB prints the approximate number of duplicates.
     This number is based on duplicate titles and abstracts and if available, on DOIs.
-    Removing duplicates can be done via the :doc:`API <reference>`, which also allows using a custom persistent identifier (PID) other than DOI for identifying duplicates.
+    Removing duplicates can be done via the :doc:`API <reference>`, which also allows using a custom persistent identifier (PID) other than DOI for identifying and removing duplicates.

 Select Prior Knowledge